MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > - The two lines you deleted declared a *constructor* and *destructor* for the class.
 For a simple class like this one, the compiler creates them for you, and their uses are beyond the scope of this tutorial.
    > - It's good practice to organize your code into different files based on what it does, so it's easy to find the code you need later.
 In our case, we define the `Calculator` class separately from the file containing the `main()` function, but we plan to reference the `Calculator` class in `main()`.

 1. You'll see a green squiggle appear under `Calculate`.
-This is because we haven't defined the `Calculate` function in the .cpp file.
+It's because we haven't defined the `Calculate` function in the .cpp file.
 Hover over the word, click the lightbulb that pops up, and choose **Create definition of 'Calculate' in Calculator.cpp**.
 A pop-up appears that gives you a peek of the code change that was made in the other file.
 The code was added to *Calculator.cpp*.

    ![Create definition of Calculate](./media/calculator-create-definition.gif "Create definition of Calculate")